top of page

 What are some examples of curriculum?

-Track 1: Through a collaborative process, teachers and parents will curate materials tailored to each student.
+• Track 1: Through a collaborative process, teachers and parents curate materials tailored to each student.
 All materials must align with our core standards and meet specific criteria for approval.
-If you have questions about whether particular materials qualify, please contact us.

 Is this "online schooling?"